syncfusion/ej2-angular-docs/src/navigations/context-menu/getting-started.md

 ## Adding Syncfusion ContextMenu component

-Modify the template in `app.component.ts` file with `ej-contextmenu` to render the ContextMenu component and the option contains `menuItems` and `target` in which ContextMenu will be opened.
+Modify the template in `app.component.ts` file with `ejs-contextmenu` to render the ContextMenu component and the option contains `menuItems` and `target` in which ContextMenu will be opened.

 ```javascript